E-commerce

 Salesforce documentation on consumer reports (Connected Customer and related work) emphasizes the idea that experience is a continuous signal: your implementation must therefore be a process, not an event.

-A good channel is not chosen at random: it depends on the type of question (attitude vs. behavior), volume, and risk.
-Nielsen Norman Group reminds us that it is rare to deploy all methods on the same project, but that most projects benefit from combining several approaches and cross-referencing insights.
-Here is a reading grid (to be adapted to your sector):
+A good channel is not chosen at random: it depends on the type of question (attitude vs behavior), volume, and risk.
+Nielsen Norman Group reminds us that it is rare to be able to deploy all methods on the same project, but that most projects benefit from combining several approaches and cross-referencing insights.
+Here is a reading grid (to adapt to your sector):

 Channel